10 Things You Must Know Before Moving to Turkey

 4. Economy and healthcare

-The industrial and service sector are the two main driving forces behind the economy of Turkey, with more of its GDP coming from these sectors.
-It doesn’t leave out the most critical industry, which is the agriculture sector.
-The country has the world’s 20th- largest nominal GDP and 11th-largest GDP by PPP.
+The industrial and service sectors are the main driving forces behind Turkey’s economy, with a significant portion of its GDP coming from these areas.
+The country has the world’s 20th-largest nominal GDP and the 11th-largest GDP by purchasing power parity (PPP).

-The economy has suffered from excess account deficit and a large amount of foreign borrowing.
-The healthcare systems of a country are critical to the life of its citizens.
-Turkey has health insurance coverage for its citizens, a 5% tax surcharge to cover healthcare costs.
-Quality of healthcare can be seen in both private and government health institutions.
+The economy has faced challenges, including an excess account deficit and substantial foreign borrowing.
+Turkey provides health insurance coverage for its citizens, funded by a 5% tax surcharge to cover healthcare costs.
+Quality healthcare is available in both private and government health institutions.

 5. Cultural Differences